 After college, Mark explored a career in international law before embracing teaching.
 To formalize his pedagogical skill and solidify his French language expertise, Mark took on a Master’s Degree program in Paris and then stayed to teach middle and high school History-Geography and English in the American Section of the Lycée International de St. Germain-en-Laye.

-Upon returning to the United States, Mark settled in New York City where he taught French at a well known reputed independent school in Brooklyn Heights.
+Upon returning to the United States, Mark settled in New York City where he taught French at a well known independent school in Brooklyn Heights.
 At the age of 30, Mark embarked on a journey to learn Spanish through immersive travel-study in language schools with host family stays all around Spain, Mexico, Central and South America.
-Mark also served for years as a Master Teacher leading month-long immersive homestay summer trips teens with Rassias Programs Abroad based on the headquartered on the Dartmouth College campus.
+Mark also served for years as a Master Teacher leading month-long immersion homestay summer trips for teens with Rassias Programs Abroad headquartered on the Dartmouth College campus.

 After completing a Master’s degree in Educational Leadership at Columbia University Teachers College, Mark moved to San Diego with his family to take on the position of World Language Department Chair JK-12 at La Jolla Country Day School.
-During his time there, Mark also helped found and direct Middlebury-Monterey Language Academy‘s first summer language program in immersion in French in a “language pledge” learning environment.
-These varied roles prepared Mark, before coming to SDFAS, to successful lead the High School division at the French-American School of New York.
-In that role, Mark gained valuable leadership experience as well as expertise with the French system curriculum and the International Baccalaureate program.
+During his time there, Mark also helped found and direct Middlebury-Monterey Language Academy‘s first summer language immersion program in immersion in French for Middle and High School students within a “language pledge” environment.
+These varied roles prepared Mark, before coming to SDFAS, to successfully lead the High School division at the French-American School of New York.
+In that role, Mark gained valuable leadership experience and expertise with both the French system curriculum and the International Baccalaureate program.

 Mark was recruited as the third SDFAS Head of School in August 2017.
 His younger son Julian is a student at the school.
 Older son David lives in Brooklyn, New York and works for Condé Naste in the Freedom Tower.
-Mark passionate about the SDFAS mission and the value of a high quality bilingual education.
-Indeed, open-mindedness and respect, multiculturalism and appreciation of differences, adaptability and resilience are in his mind essential in preparing children for their future and to lead enriched, meaningful lives.
+Mark is passionate about the SDFAS mission and the value of an exceptional bilingual education.
+Indeed, open-mindedness and intellectual curiosity, an abiding appreciation of people from around the global, adaptability and resilience are in his mind essential in preparing children to lead enriched lives of meaning and impact.